postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 Create a Team Workspace by inviting a team member to join a personal workspace or create a new one.

+> By default, there is a "Team Workspace" created by Postman.
+It cannot be deleted, however it can be renamed.

 ### Inviting a team member to a personal workspace

 In Postman, select **Invite**.